-As with any successful program, the ongoing progress and performance of Energy Master Plan activities should be monitored and compared to goals, objectives, and criteria.
-This will require continuous participation of the ESAC, college staff, and other participants in the process.
-The Energy Master Plan activities will be communicated to the larger campus community regularly to ensure transparency and accountability.
-The following section describes the process for measuring and reporting sustainability activities and achievements.
+As with any successful program, the ongoing progress and performance of Sustainability Action Plan activities should be monitored and compared to goals, objectives, and criteria.
+This will require continuous participation of the ESAC, the Energy and Sustainability Manager, college staff, and other participants.
+The Sustainability Action Plan activities should be communicated regularly to the larger campus community to ensure transparency and accountability.
+The following section describes the recommended process for measuring and reporting sustainability activities and achievements.